Stavros G. Livanos: Early life

-Livanos was born on Chios, then part of the Ottoman Empire, a third-generation sailor.
+The Livanos family, originating from Kardamyla in the Aegean island of Chios, after centuries of professional activity of its members as sailors and captains, first became ship-owners at the end of the 18th and the beginning of the 19th century, operating a fleet of sailing barques.
+The Massacre of Chios in 1822 caused the destruction of the family ship-owning business, which, however, was eventually revived in the course of the 19th century, with the purchase of the ship S/V Kaesar by Georgios M. Livanos in 1878.

+Stavros Livanos was born in Chios in 1887.
 The third of four sons of steamship owner George Livanos, he turned the outbreak of the First World War into opportunities.
 Even during the postwar demise of the shipping boom, Livanos managed to stay on top by investing only with cash instead of credit.
-He was notoriously tight with his money, a claim that the late Stavros Niarchos remembered as accurate., Confirming his reputation for high cash-investment in his ships, Livanos once said, "I have no money.
+He was notoriously tight with his money, a claim that the late Stavros Niarchos remembered as accurate.
+Confirming his reputation for high cash-investment in his ships, Livanos once said, "I have no money.
 I have ships."